Deubledee/editview/README.md

 **Experimental code editor**

-This is a minimal Electron application based on Code Visual Studio
+This is an Electron application based on Code Visual Studio Monaco Editor

 **Use this app [on your own reponsability]**